 All inclusive cost

+Mount Kanchenjunga is the third highest mountain in the world scaling 8,586 m.
+The park is still enjoying on its wilderness, untouched by the change of time.
+The trek will go through diverse land topography, forests, and villages.
 Olangchung Gola is an ancient business hub in the eastern region of Nepal.
 This is the last village bordering to Tibet which comprises of the 445-year-old monastery.
 Olangchung Gola is mostly inhabited by Sherpa’s.
 The region is also home of rare animal Red Panda and different vegetation of plants.
 The economy of this place is based on business trade with Tibet and animal husbandry.
+Everest Base Camp Trek

 Lumba Sumba passes 5151 m lies in-between Kanchenjunga and Makalu Barun national park.
 This pass offers magnificent views of Mount Everest, Lhotse, Baruntse, Makalu and Kanchenjunga range.
 Limbu, Sherpa and Tibet Culture.